seriesnext/seriesnext/documents/investment-agreement/investment-agreement.md

 1. each Purchaser shall purchase at the applicable Closing and the Company shall sell and issue to each Purchaser at such Closing that number of shares of Series Next Preferred Stock set forth opposite such Purchaser's name on Schedule 1, at a price per share equal to the Purchase Price (subject to any applicable discounts when all or a portion of such Purchase Price is being paid by cancellation of indebtedness of the Company to such Purchaser) and

-2. each Purchaser, the Company, and each Key Holder agrees to be bound by the obligations set forth in this Agreement and to grant to the other parties hereto the rights set forth in this Agreement.
+2. each Purchaser, the Company, and each Key Holder agrees to be bound by the obligations set forth in this Agreement, and to grant to the other parties hereto the rights set forth in this Agreement.

 3. Entire Agreement.
 --------------------